braineniac/garry/README.md

 ### Dependencies

-apt: libglew-dev autoconf  python-pip  hostapd dnsmasq
+apt: libglew-dev autoconf hostapd dnsmasq
-ros-melodic: rosserial_arduino pcl_ros joy
+ros-melodic: rosserial_arduino pcl_ros

 ### Installation

+#### ROS desktop compilation

 Write raspbian to an SD card for the Raspberry Pi 3 Model B.

+Enable the debian buster repo, but do NOT upgrade the system!

-Follow [this][1] to compile ROS melodic on raspbian.
+Follow [this][1] to compile ROS melodic desktop on raspbian.
+With slight alterations:

 Install deps:
-`sudo apt install libglew-dev autoconf python-pip -y`

-I used catkin from pip because the stretch version is old and has this [error][1]
-`pip install catkin catkin-tools rosdep`

-In the compiled ros directory add the ros deps:
-`wstool merge -t src PATH_TO_GARRY/rosinstall/melodic-pcl-ros.rosinstall`
-`wstool merge -t src PATH_TO_GARRY/rosinstall/melodic-joy.rosinstall`
-`wstool merge -t src PATH_TO_GARRY/rosinstall/melodic-rosserial_arduino.rosinstall`
-`wstool update -t src`

-Install deps:
-`rosdep install --from-paths src --ignore-src --rosdistro melodic -y --os:debian:stretch`
+`rosdep install --from-paths src --ignore-src --rosdistro melodic -y --os=debian:stretch`

+Create ROS install directory:
+`sudo mkdir -p /opt/ros/melodic`
+`sudo chown $USER /opt/ros/melodic`

+Fix catkin/cmake issue by replacing the catkin with the latest git source and compile cmake with the referenced commit until this gets fixed.
+Refs: [1][3] [2][4] [3][5]

 Compile ROS with deps:
-`./src/catkin/bin/catkin_make_isolated --install -DCMAKE_BUILD_TYPE=Release -q`
+`./src/catkin/bin/catkin_make_isolated --install  --install-space /opt/ros/melodic -DCMAKE_BUILD_TYPE=Release -q`

-Create workspace and add sources:
-`mkdir -p ros_garry/src`
-`cd ros_garry`
-`wstool init -t src`
-`wstool merge -t src PATH_TO_GARRY/rosinstall/robot.rosinstall`
-`wstool merge -t src PATH_TO_GARRY/rosinstall/orbslam2.rosinstall`
-`wstool update -t src`
+Source workspace with:
+`echo "source /opt/ros/melodic/install_isolated/setup.bash" >> /home/$USER/.bashrc`
+`bash`

+#### Swap setup

+You will need the extra swap space for compiling pcl_ros.

+Get an empty USB drive, in this case it shows up as /dev/sda.
+Create a partition on it and format it as ext4.

+Add an entry to /etc/fstab with the PARTUUID of the USB and automount to /swap.

+Edit /etc/dphys-swapfile and uncomment all options and leave them empty(this will override all swap restrictions put in place), except the CONF_SWAPFILE=/swap/swapfile.

+Create swapfile in /swap:
+`sudo dd if=/dev/zero of=/swap/swapfile bs=1G count=7 status=progress`
+`sudo mkswap /swap/swapfile`

+Disable dphys-service:
+`sudo systemctl disable dphys-swapfile`
+`sudo systemctl stop dphys-swapfile`

+Now you can mount the swapfile:
+`sudo swapon /swap/swapfile`

+Check if it worked with:
+`free -m`

 ### WIFI access point setup